 San Angel Inn has a unique atmosphere, but to be honest, we were somewhat disappointed with the food.
 While my carne asada was tender and pretty tasty, the rest of my meal (the rice and empanada) was dry and tasteless.

 We then watched the fantastic fireworks display before making our way to the exit, where the Spaceship Earth sphere looks even more beautiful by night.

 Tip: We purchased one of our favourite Disney souvenirs at a kiosk at Epcot: a Mickey shaped bubble wand that also lit up – perfect for Little T to wave around in the evening!

 Epcot is definitely a theme park I’d love to go back to for the fun and educational rides, attractions and other experiences that showcase the environment, innovation and world culture.
-I originally thought Epcot was a park geared mainly to older children and adults, however, during our visit I found there is plenty for younger children to enjoy too.
-We only scratched the surface during this visit, with the highlights being the Character Spot with Mickey and Friends, the Spaceship Earth ride and exploring the World Showcase.
-Other rides and attractions that I’m sure Little T would love too include the Test Track, Frozen Ever After and The Seas with Nemo and Friends.
+I originally thought Epcot was a park geared mainly to older children and adults.
+During this visit, however, I found there is plenty for younger children to enjoy too.
+Highlights visiting Epcot with preschoolers were the Character Spot with Mickey and Friends, the Spaceship Earth ride and exploring the World Showcase.
+Other rides and attractions that preschoolers would love include Test Track, Frozen Ever After and The Seas with Nemo and Friends.

-The World Showcase is well done and fun to explore; I wish we had more time at each pavilion.
-I also loved seeing the character topiaries and flower displays for the Epcot International Flower and Garden Festival.
+The World Showcase is well done and fun to explore.
+We also loved seeing the character topiaries and flower displays for the Epcot International Flower and Garden Festival.
 Overall, we had a wonderful time at Epcot, and as it was also our last evening in Orlando, it turned out to be a great way to end a memorable vacation at Walt Disney World.